edelans/ChiselMathS/README.md

 Needs some cleaning up...

-The framework uses : PhoneGap, jQuery, Graph.tk, Quo.js, SwipeJS, Font-Awesome, MathJax, JSXGraph, Simple-Grid, LESS (for now)
+The framework uses : PhoneGap, jQuery, Graph.tk, Quo.js, SwipeJS, Font-Awesome, MathJax, JSXGraph, tuktuk, LESS (for now)

 Beginning of the API :